Undergraduate Law

 To succeed in the legal world, you need to be resilient, confident and analytical.
 Have you got what it takes?
 Join us at Edge Hill to develop your skills in our on-campus courtroom.
 Attend conferences and courthouses such as the Supreme Court in London.Facilities

-The £6m Law and Psychology building provides contemporary teaching and learning facilities for students in the School of Law, Criminology and Policing.
+The £6m Law and Psychology building provides contemporary teaching and learning facilities for students in the School of Law and Criminal Justice

 The three-storey building includes a 250-seat lecture theatre, seminar and tutorial rooms, and social learning areas which encourage a more informal and interactive style of learning.